cgnd/hackster-water-level-sensor/hackster_project/story.md

 Brand new Thingy:91 X devices must be initially programmed with the firmware and provisioned with the PSK device credentials from Golioth.

-Plug the USB cable into the Thingy:91 X, flip the power switch to the "ON" position, and connect a JTAG/SWD programmer to the debug port on the device.
+Plug the USB cable into the Thingy:91 X, flip the power switch to the "ON" position, and connect a SWD programmer to the debug port on the device.
 Follow the instructions in the [README.md](https://github.com/cgnd/hackster-water-level-sensor/blob/main/README.md) to flash the firmware and program the PSK device credentials.

 Once the device reboots, it should automatically (and securely!) connect to Golioth and start sending water level readings to the Golioth Stream service.